Palestinian law: Jurisdictional background

 Essentially, says one legal scholar, "the legal system in 'Palestine' consists of layer upon layer of law that almost all remain in effect."
 The major issue is the:

 question of whether the emerging state of Palestine will be capable of overseeing a system of rule of law.
 This debate is important not only in the political arena but in the legal arena as well, since a viable state must have a legal system that is functional and reliable.
 Despite the historically deteriorated condition of the Gazan and West Bank legal systems under occupation, the Palestinians recently have sought to seize the opportunity to determine the fate of their own legal heritage.
 To determine how this may be possible, we must look at what laws currently exist in the Palestinian territories.

 The law applied in different parts of the West Bank and Gaza strip is a combination of the various laws imposed on said areas throughout this century.
 Instead of each new law superseding the previous law, almost all of these laws remain in effect in the territories.
 Therefore, one would have to research multiple legal systems and codes to determine the law in one area.
 This is quite a confusing situation.
 The Palestinian legal system can be compared to a tossed salad, with layers of different laws and systems all mixed up into a confused mess.
 This situation in the Palestinian Territories is perhaps unprecedented in modern history.

 The laws that applied come from many jurisdictions through history: "Customary Law ...
 Ottoman Law ...
 British Law ...
 Jordanian Law ...
 Egyptian Law ...
 Israeli" law and even the informal strictures of the intifada, and finally, the Palestinian National Authority's Basic Law.

 The subject of sovereignty is both controversial and unsettled; "neither the PLO nor the PA is recognized as a sovereign state by the United States.”

 Basic Law

 The Basic Law, established in 2002, is the proposed constitution of a future Palestinian state.
 According to one report, "Palestinians had been requesting that the law be signed into effect since 1997, in order to formally guarantee a modicum of basic rights."
 It was enacted by the PLC (the Legislature of PNA) and signed by Yasser Arafat.
 It was amended on March 19, 2003 "to allow the creation of the Prime Minister Position in the Palestinian National Authority...."

-The Basic Law is based loosely on Shari'a: